HugoMatilla/Effective-JAVA-Summary/README.md

 * Concurrent Collections
 * Synchronizers

-**Concurrent Collections**
-High-performance concurrent implementations of standard collection interfaces (List, Queue, and Map)
+**Concurrent Collections**: High-performance concurrent implementations of standard collection interfaces (List, Queue, and Map)
 Use concurrent collections in preference to externally synchronized collections
 Some interfaces have been extended with blocking operations, which wait (or block) until they can be successfully performed.
 This allows blocking queues to be used for work queues ( _producer-consumer queues_).
 One or more producer threads enqueue work items and from which one or more consumer threads dequeue and process items as they become available.
 ExecutorService implementations, including ThreadPoolExecutor, use a BlockingQueue (Item 68).

-**Synchronizers**
-objects that enable threads to wait for one another, allowing them to coordinate their activities (CountDownLatch, Semaphore, CyclicBarrier, Exchanger)
+**Synchronizers**: objects that enable threads to wait for one another, allowing them to coordinate their activities (CountDownLatch, Semaphore, CyclicBarrier, Exchanger)

-_wait_
-Always use the wait loop idiom to invoke the wait method; never invoke it outside of a loop.
+**wait**: Always use the wait loop idiom to invoke the wait method; never invoke it outside of a loop.
 The loop serves to test the condition before and after waiting.
 ```java

 	// The standard idiom for using the wait method